 Automating certain aspects of the data-entry and management processes both reduces inaccuracies and frees your employees’ time.
 Additionally, automation lets your salespeople do their jobs better.
 According to McKinsey & Company, up to 30% of all sales activities can be automated.
 That’s a lot of time and headache saved.

 Of course, that doesn’t mean your data won’t require cleanup and maintenance.
 This is no simple task, and it requires effort from end-users, CRM administrators, and executive sponsors.
 System administrators are usually responsible for maintaining data quality, but they may not know what changes to make to improve the quality.

 While there are many different elements of data cleanliness, here are some best practices to adopt today:

-- Simplify the data entry process, limiting the number of different screens and clicks your users must take to enter essential data
+- Simplify the data entry process, limiting the number of screens and clicks your users must take to enter essential data.

 Your CRM technology can have far-reaching implications you may not identify until it’s too late.
 It’s important to consider existing IT investments and infrastructure.

-Even once you’ve launched your system, there’s no guarantees users will populate it with the right data.
+After you’ve launched your system, there’s no guarantee users will populate it with the right data.
 But if you have clear goals in mind and involve users, executives, and your IT department, you’re more likely to see a return on your investment.